Wonderful service from start to finish.

 Should I downsize or release equity?

 Downsizing and equity release are effective ways to fund your plans for later life, or to help a loved one onto the property ladder.
 They both have their pros and cons and the right option for you will depend on your own personal situation.
-Zoe Fellows, Associate Solicitor and Equity Release specialist, explains here why equity release may be right for you, and why more people are choosing this option opposed to downsizing.
+Kiri Saunders-Brown, Solicitor and Equity Release specialist, explains here why equity release may be right for you, and why more people are choosing this option opposed to downsizing.

 What are the options for equity release?